elliottech/lighter-v2-periphery/README.md

 ## Router

 The Router contract simplifies user interactions with order books.
-It presents a straightforward interface for creating, updating, and cancelling both single and batch orders.
+It presents a straightforward interface for creating, updating, and canceling both single and batch orders.
 The contract accommodates both "Immediate or Cancel" and "Fill or Kill" order types, as well as basic swaps.
 Additionally, it enhances order book capabilities with multi-path swaps, allowing for a sequence of swaps over multiple order books in a single transaction.